 If you don’t have a stand mixer, you could always use a handheld mixer, which is almost as efficient as using the stand mixer.
 And, if you’re really set on doing things the old-fashioned way, pull out your best whisk, and get to work.

-The finely shredded coconut is mixed with the condensed milk mixture and it’s back to the egg whites — they’re kind of important.
+Once your egg whites are properly whipped, you’ll mix together the sweetened condensed milk, egg yolks, vanilla, and salt.
+Then, add the finely shredded coconut to the mixture and it’s back to the egg whites — they’re kind of important.

 Coconut macaroons are gluten-free and contain no flour.
 Flour is a binder, meaning it holds other ingredients together, among other things.
 However, with no flour being present in the recipe, we now look to the egg whites to not only bind the ingredients together but also add a little volume to the cookie.
 And, if we want this cookie to have any “umph” at all, we are going to have to take it easy on the egg whites.

-A simple recipe for easy coconut macaroons made with sweetened condensed milk and finely shredded coconut.
+A simple recipe for easy Chocolate Coconut Macaroons made with sweetened condensed milk and finely shredded coconut.

 - 3 large eggs, separated